Crews remove first pieces of collapsed Baltimore bridge from the water

 The ship was on a planned 45-day trip to Sri Lanka and the crew was supplied with enough materials, Coast Guard Capt.
 David O’Connell told CNN during a boat ride to the scene of the collapse on Sunday.
 The crew’s living quarters are undamaged, according to O’Connell.

-“They’re holding up well,” he said of the ship’s crew.
+“They’re holding up well,” he said of the ship’s crew of 21 Indian nationals.
 “They were in a, you know, a pretty horrific accident,” O’Connell said.
 “We can’t lose sight of the tragedy, the human element of that.”

 Divers could face uncertain conditions when they return to the water